-It is impossible to avoid cyberpunk or sci-fi evocations while standing in front of the legendary Nakagin Capsule Tower.
-It’s one of the Tokyo buildings that has ignited more passions in Japan and the rest of the world among architecture enthusiasts, not only for its unconventional aesthetics but also for the wealth of innovative approaches behind it.
+It was impossible to avoid cyberpunk or sci-fi evocations while standing in front of the legendary Nakagin Capsule Tower.
+It was one of the Tokyo buildings that had ignited more passion in Japan and the rest of the world among architecture enthusiasts, not only for its unconventional aesthetics but also for the wealth of innovative approaches behind it.
 Its construction in 1972 based on architect Kisho Kurokawa’s radical design caused a sensation from the very first moment.
-It’s one of the greatest banners of Metabolism architecture and a cultural icon in its own right.
+It was one of the greatest banners of Metabolism architecture and a cultural icon in its own right.

 Nakagin Capsule Tower: Of capsules and men

-Nearly 50 years after its construction, a handful of residents are waging a quixotic crusade in which the cultural value of historical heritage is pitted against the immediate economic gain.
+Over the past 15 years, a handful of residents waged a quixotic crusade in which the cultural value of historical heritage was pitted against immediate economic gain.
 And as relentless as they were, the latter came victorious in the end.
-What was once a marvel of innovation and design is now barely surviving amid economic and structural problems.
-But they continue to militantly live here in an act of defiance and unconditional love for this building despite all the drawbacks.
-Such is the greater importance of what this building symbolized for them.
+What was once a marvel of innovation and design met its demise, surviving amid economic and structural problems.
+But until the last moments, the residents kept on living here in the act of defiance and unconditional love for this building despite all the drawbacks.
+Such was the greater importance of what this building symbolized for them.
 Not to mention its pivotal role in Tokyo’s postwar architectural history.

 Japan in the 1950s and 1960s is a phoenix rising from the ashes.
 These are years of great cultural dynamism.
 Rapid economic growth brings with it massive migrations from the countryside to the big cities amidst profound social changes.
 The country is a blank canvas, a laboratory of ideas, and an open field of opportunities where a group of utopian mad lads took it upon themselves to change the world through new urbanism.